Cesare Borgia: Career

-Church office
+Diaconate

-Cesare was initially groomed for a career in the Church.
-Following school in Perugia and Pisa, Cesare studied law at the Studium Urbis (nowadays Sapienza University of Rome).
-He was made Bishop of Pamplona at the age of 15 and archbishop of Valencia at 17.
+Cesare was initially groomed for a career in the Roman Catholic Church.
+Following school in Perugia and Pisa, Cesare studied law at the Studium Urbis (today as the Sapienza University of Rome).
+He was made Bishop of Archdiocese of Pamplona and Tudela (aged 15) and Archbishop of Valencia (aged 17).
 In 1493, he had also been appointed bishop of both Castres and Elne.
 In 1494, he also received the title of abbot of the abbey of Saint-Michel-de-Cuxa.
 Along with his father's elevation to Pope, Cesare was made Cardinal at the age of 18.

-Alexander VI staked the hopes of the Borgia family on Cesare's brother Giovanni, who was made captain general of the military forces of the papacy.
+Alexander VI staked the hopes of the Borgia family on Cesare's brother Giovanni, who was made captain-general of the military forces of the papacy.
 Giovanni was assassinated in 1497 under mysterious circumstances.
 Several contemporaries suggested that Cesare might have been his killer, as Giovanni's disappearance could finally open to him a long-awaited military career and also solve the jealousy over Sancha of Aragon, wife of Cesare's younger brother, Gioffre, and mistress of both Cesare and Giovanni.
 Cesare's role in the act has never been clear.
 However, he had no definitive motive, as he was likely to be given a powerful secular position, whether or not his brother lived.
 It is possible that Giovanni was killed as a result of a sexual liaison.

-On 17 August 1498, Cesare resigned the cardinalate, which he did in order to pursue a military career.
+On 17 August 1498, Cesare resigned from the cardinalate, in order to pursue a military career.
 On the same day, Louis XII of France named Cesare Duke of Valentinois.
-This title, along with his former position as Cardinal of Valencia, explains the nickname "Valentino".
-On 6 September 1499 he was released from all ecclesiastical duties and laicised from his diaconal orders (because he only was ordained deacon on 26 March 1494 and never received other major orders as priesthood and bishop consecration).
+This random title was selected as being homophonous with his nickname Il Valentino ("The Valencian"), derived from his father's papal epithet in Latin Valentinus ("The Valencian") indicating his birth in Xàtiva in the Kingdom of Valencia under the Crown of Aragon, and along with Cesare's former position as Cardinal of Valencia.
+On 6 September 1499, he was released from all ecclesiastical duties and laicised from his diaconal orders (because he only was ordained deacon on 26 March 1494 and never received other major orders as priesthood and bishop consecration).